 • Provide support for the improvement and development of animal welfare standards worldwide, with a particular focus on pioneering projects that directly improve the lives of stray dogs in Eastern Europe.

-• Co-ordinate humane education and public awareness campaigns in order to help raise animal welfare standards in the UK and in Eastern Europe.
+• Co-ordinate humane education, police training and public awareness campaigns in order to help raise animal welfare standards in the UK and in Eastern Europe.
 Through education we can help create a new culture of respect and sensitivity, to make this world a fairer place for all living creatures.

 • Launched the World Animal Day (4 October) initiative in 2003 to unite the animal welfare movement around the globe; raising awareness of animal issues and making them front-page news – a vital catalyst for change!